 If You Have Inflammatory Bowel Disease

 Inflammatory bowel disease (IBD) includes Crohn’s disease and ulcerative colitis.
-These conditions are based in your immune system and involve a lot more than an upset digestive system, through that can be one of the symptoms.
+These conditions are based in your immune system and involve a lot more than an upset digestive system, though that can be one of the symptoms.
 Food doesn’t cause IBD, and there’s no single diet that helps everyone with IBD.
 But it can help to keep a food journal so that you learn what your trigger foods are, then you can avoid them.

 When to Call Your Doctor